Accountant Southend

 • Mis-stated Long-Term Assets – long-term assets last for more than the annual reporting period, therefore will depreciate over time below its accounted-for value at the time of reporting.

 • Snapshot of a particular date – balance sheets are only truly accurate at the time of reporting; assets, liabilities, and equity will fluctuate throughout the year.
+Hence, understanding balance sheets must include knowing their limitations.

 Accounting and Bookkeeping Services Essex